DDMAL/e2e-omr-documentation/tutorial/iiif-manifest.md

 # Downloading Images from a Manifest

 IIIF documents are referenced by a URL.
-For this example, we will be working with the McGill MS-73 manuscript which has a IIIF Presentation manifest at <https://iiif.archivelab.org/iiif/McGillLibrary-rbsc_ms-medieval-073-18802/manifest.json>.
+For this example, we will be working with the CDN-Mlr 073 manuscript which has a IIIF Presentation manifest at <https://iiif.archivelab.org/iiif/McGillLibrary-rbsc_ms-medieval-073-18802/manifest.json>.

 This can be downloaded using a graphical program like the one at <https://github.com/JRegimbal/iiif-downloader> or a smaller command line program like <https://github.com/ryanfb/iiif-dl>.